TD First Class℠ Visa Signature® Credit Card Review [2023]: Easy Rewards for Travel

 Other cards to consider

 If you’re looking for a more versatile travel rewards credit card, the Capital One Venture Rewards Credit Card is a great card to consider.
-Not only can you earn a one-time bonus of 75,000 miles once you spend $4,000 on purchases within 3 months from account opening, but those miles can be transferred to over 15 different Capital One transfer partners, including airlines and hotels.
-Frequent travelers will also like that this card has $0 foreign transaction fees, and you can get up to a $100 statement credit toward Global Entry or TSA PreCheck.
+You can earn a one-time bonus of 75,000 miles once you spend $4,000 on purchases within 3 months from account opening.
+These miles can be transferred to 15 different Capital One transfer partners, including airlines and hotels.
+Frequent travelers will also like that this card has no foreign transaction fees, and you can get up to a $100 statement credit toward Global Entry or TSA PreCheck.

 One of the most popular travel rewards credit cards available is the Chase Sapphire Preferred® Card.
-It features an incredible 60,000-point sign-up offer after you spend $4,000 in the first 3 months after account opening.
+It helps you earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 60,000 points are worth $750 in travel when redeemed through the Chase travel portal.
-You can also transfer those rewards to a variety of airline and hotel partner programs and potentially get even more value from them.
+You can also transfer those rewards to 11 different Chase Travel℠ transfer partners.

 For People Who Travel and Eat Out Frequently